Skip to content

 Get the next CharacterVisual in the Scene.

-Retrieve the current frame from frames, then increment the ticks_elapsed attribute of the Frame.
-If the ticks_elapsed equals the duration of the current frame, reset ticks_elapsed to 0 and move the current frame from frames to played_frames.
-If the Scene is set to loop and all frames have been played, refill frames with the frames from played_frames and clear played_frames.
-Return the CharacterVisual of the current frame.
+Retrieve the current frame from frames, then increment the frame's ticks_elapsed.
+If ticks_elapsed reaches the frame duration, reset that frame's ticks_elapsed to 0 and move it from frames to played_frames.
+If the Scene is looping and all frames have been played, restore frames from played_frames so the next loop begins from the start of each frame again.
+Return the current frame's CharacterVisual.

 Returns: